uploadcare/ngx-uploadcare-widget/README.md

 [![Build Status][badge-img]][badge-url]
 [![Uploadcare stack on StackShare][stack-img]][stack-url]

-jQuery File Uploader is an HTML5 file uploader, a part of the [Uploadcare][uc-home] ecosystem.
+jQuery File Uploader is a part of the [Uploadcare][uc-home] ecosystem.

 <!-- toc -->